Hill Blue Flycatcher

 About the Hill Blue Flycatcher

 The Hill Blue Flycatcher belongs to the family Muscicapidae, within the order Passeriformes.
-These birds typically live average 3-5 years, with some living up to 7 years..
+These birds typically live 5-7 years with a maximum recorded of 10 years..

 How to Identify a Hill Blue Flycatcher